HIV/AIDS in Thailand: Dynamics

 Several factors had put Thailand at risk of a resurgence of HIV/AIDS cases.
 Awareness of HIV status was low in 2006.
-For example, 80 percent of HIV-positive men who have sex with men (MSM) had never been tested or thought they were HIV-negative, according to a 2006 study cited by UNAIDS.
+For example, in a 2006 study, 80 percent of HIV-positive men who have sex with men (MSM) had never been tested or thought they were HIV-negative.
 By 2017, awareness of HIV status had risen to 98 percent.
 A large portion of IDUs—35 percent according to one study—use non-sterile injecting equipment.

 Other research has noted an increased trend of erratic condom use by female prostitutes.
 In some cases, women selling sex reported using a condom in just over one half of commercial sex encounters.
 Finally, premarital sex, once taboo, is increasingly common among young Thais, only 20 to 30 percent of whom use condoms consistently, according to the United Nations Development Program.

-According to the World Health Organization, Thailand has a high tuberculosis (TB) burden, with 63 new cases per 100,000 people in 2005.
-Approximately 7.6 percent of TB patients are also infected with HIV; HIV-TB co-infections pose a challenge to treatment provision and care for both diseases.
+Thailand has a high tuberculosis (TB) burden, with 63 new cases per 100,000 people in 2005.
+Approximately 7.6 percent of TB patients are also infected with HIV.
+HIV-TB co-infections pose a challenge to treatment provision and care for both diseases.